-Steve Kessel, the Amazon executive responsible for developing the company’s first e-reader, has returned to the company after a long sabbatical, but what he’s doing next is purposefully being kept a mystery by the company.
+Steve Kessel, the Amazon executive responsible for developing the company’s first e-reader, returned to the company in 2012 following a sabbatical and has been out of the spotlight since.
+What he’s doing next is purposefully being kept a mystery by the company.

 Kessel, Amazon’s former senior vice president of worldwide digital media, is back at work, according to two sources who spoke to GeekWire under the condition of anonymity.
 One called his assignment “super secret” and declined to say anything more because so few people had been briefed on the matter.